 There is nothing wrong with our 21st-century technology.
 Over the last few decades, remarkable advances such as heart-rate and speed/distance monitors have enhanced our ability to better prescribe and monitor training for a variety of runners.
 Coaching is now so much easier, and new runners can avoid the problems runners in the 20th century faced.
 Any training can now be adjusted to any runner.
 When you do run with a device, here are 5 tips to getting the most out of your monitor.

 The problem is that we are at risk of becoming too dependent on the technology—so dependent that we forget the art of learning our bodies.
 And, learning our bodies is what this sport is about.
 After all, we can’t predict the conditions for race day, so we need some internal gauge to properly adjust our pace.
 How will you know how to adjust your pace if your marathon day turns out to be hot and muggy?
 What if it is windy?
 How can you adjust if you’ve only relied on external devices to guide your training?
-Too often, we’re slaves to the tools instead of using the tools to learn ourselves.
-We need to calibrate our inner GPS.
+Too often, we’re handcuffed by the tools instead of using the tools to learn ourselves.
+In essence, we need to calibrate our “inner GPS.”

 Inner GPS Training